Snake Removal & Trapping in MD, DC, & Northern VA

 Typical Treatment: Usually snake entry is the result of rodent infestations.
 Snakes will typically enter structures and homes chasing after prey.
 Snakes also enter seeking warmth in the colder months, but are typically extremely afraid of human contact.
 Reducing the amount of food source entry can reduce the amount of snake entry.
 Trappro's inspection will reveal where the snakes & their food source are gaining entry; we will provide a comprehensive proposal to explain which areas are of concern and how Trappro can permanently close off these open areas.
 Upon the inspection, Trappro can also place live snake traps (snake sized glue boards) to catch snakes roaming throughout the inside of a structure.
 These traps are scented, to attract the snake(s), and once a snake has been caught - he can be easily released if favored.
-Sealing up points of entry and maintenance of traps (both for snakes & their food source) is your best defense at excluding these forms of wild life altogether.
-Call Trappro TODAY! and have your snake intrusion on the road to resolution.
+Sealing up points of entry and maintenance of traps (both for snakes & their food source) is your best defense at excluding these forms of wildlife altogether.

 Dangers: The largest danger with these creatures is that some can be venomous; a venomous snake bite can end a life.
 Snakes have teeth that are replaced throughout its life - snakes could also bite or attack if they feel threatened.
 Snake bodies can also become homes for a large number of parasites (tapeworms, round worms, mice, ticks, fleas etc.) and these organisms are easily transferred to humans or other animals.